 Symptoms of ARDS

 ARDS usually develops within 24 to 48 hours of the original injury or disease but may take as long as 4 or 5 days to occur.
 The person first has shortness of breath, usually with rapid, shallow breathing.

 Using a stethoscope, a doctor may hear crackling or wheezing sounds in the lungs.
-The skin may become mottled or blue (cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
-Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ) in light-skinned people and gray or whitish coloration in the mouth, around the eyes, and under the nails in dark-skinned people because of low oxygen levels in the blood.
+The skin may become mottled or blue (cyanosis Cyanosis Cyanosis is a bluish or grayish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
+Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish... read more ) in light-skinned people and gray or whitish coloration in the mouth, around the eyes, and under the nails in dark-skinned people because of low oxygen levels in the blood.
 Other organs such as the heart and brain may malfunction, resulting in a rapid heart rate, abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more (arrhythmias), confusion, and sleepiness.

 Diagnosis of ARDS